cu-scalab/project-2/README.md

 `Note`:  You should write this as binary, not as 0/1 ascii characters.
 Each language has a way to read/write raw binary to files.
 They will possibly not be human readable. http://www.mrc.uidaho.edu/mrc/people/jff/digital/MIPSir.html is a good source for instruction format.

-Using the assembler you built, encode the following instructions:-
-1. add t3, t5, t7
-2. lw t4, 0x8(t8)
-3. beq t4, t3, 0x100

-Using the assembler you built, decode the following binary instructions:-
-1. Decode instruction: 10101101010010010000000000010000

-In your report include the results of encoding and decoding.

 # Part B

 In this part you are required to simulate a CPU (as seen in `zybooks 5.4`).
 Follow the following instructions:-